-- sovereignty, biodiversity, climate change and intellectual property.
-Increasingly, Indigenous peoples represent themselves in international forums. - 16.
+- 16. Virtually every issue relating to Indigenous peoples is addressed in some way at the international level.
+These issues include, inter alia, human rights, food security and food sovereignty, biodiversity, sustainable development, climate change and intellectual property.
+Increasingly, Indigenous peoples represent themselves in international forums. - 17.
 Indigenous peoples have described the scope of their right of self-determination in positive and collaborative terms:

 In an era of globalization, Indigenous peoples are necessarily expanding the exercise of our self-determination beyond State borders.
 We are substantially expanding our role in standard-setting and other international forums.
 We are utilizing international complaints processes.
 We are engaging in international relations with a wide range of State governments and Indigenous peoples.
 Regardless of transnational boundaries, we are using and managing our lands, territories and resources.
 These are positive contributions to the international community, as well as to our own nations and people.
-These are also essential manifestations of our external right of self-determination.13
+These are also essential manifestations of our external right of self-determination.

+II.
 Principle of territorial integrity

-- 17. Article 46 (1) of the UN Declaration addresses the principle of territorial integrity of States such as Canada.
+- 18. Article 46 (1) of the UN Declaration addresses the principle of territorial integrity of States such as Canada.
 The principle already existed in international law at the time of the adoption of the Declaration and States could have invoked the principle regardless of whether it was referenced in the Declaration.
-It is important not to overstate the principle's scope or significance. - 18.
+It is important not to overstate the principle's scope or significance. - 19.
 In international law, the principle of territorial integrity is a State-to-State obligation.
-This is confirmed in the Charter of the United Nations, 14 where art.
-2(4) refers explicitly to Member States: - The Organization and its Members, in pursuit of the Purposes stated in Article 1, shall act in accordance with the following Principles. ...
-4. All Members shall refrain in their international relations from the threat or use of force against the territorial integrity or political independence of any state, or in any other manner inconsistent with the Purposes of the United Nations." - 19.
-For example, the principle of territorial integrity may be invoked as a defence against efforts by one State to promote the breaking up of another state.
-It is not an obligation imposed directly on any peoples or persons. - 20.
-The principle of territorial integrity is not absolute and cannot be interpreted as such in the UN Declaration. - 21.
+This is confirmed in the Charter of the United Nations, where art.
+2(4) refers explicitly to Member States:

+The Organization and its Members, in pursuit of the Purposes stated in Article 1, shall act in accordance with the following Principles. ...
+4. All Members shall refrain in their international relations from the threat or use of force against the territorial integrity or political independence of any state, or in any other manner inconsistent with the Purposes of the United Nations."

+- 20. For example, the principle of territorial integrity may be invoked as a defence against efforts by one State to promote the breaking up of another state.
+It is not an obligation imposed directly on any peoples or persons. - 21.
+The principle of territorial integrity is not absolute and cannot be interpreted as such in the UN Declaration. - 22.
 International law balances the principle of territorial integrity with the right of self-determination.
-As indicated in the 1971 Declaration on Friendly Relations, States can only invoke territorial integrity if they are "conducting themselves in compliance with the principle of equal rights and self-determination of peoples".15
+As indicated in the 1971 Declaration on Friendly Relations, States can only invoke territorial integrity if they are "conducting themselves in compliance with the principle of equal rights and self-determination of peoples".